pvtmike123/Electronic-Health-Record/README.md

 ## Connect Postgres to Application

 Now, change config/database.yml file to point to your Postgres database.
-Ensure Usernames and passwords match that of postgres on your local machine
+Ensure Usernames and passwords match that of postgres on your local machine.

 ## Ensure Postgres is installed and run

-Bundle:
+Install Gems:

     bundle install